validatedpatterns/utilities/homepage-container/README.md

 ## Automatic build

-Any pushes to main will automatically trigger a rebuild and a push in docker
+Any pushes to main will automatically trigger a rebuild and a push in the quay.io/hybridcloudpatterns/homepage-container repository

 ## Run